-In this post, I want to give you the itinerary that I would recommend to my friends and family, and hope you find it helpful!
+In this post, I want to give you the itinerary that I would recommend to my friends and family for two days in Madrid, and hope you find it helpful!
 This itinerary will start from the morning of the first day (Saturday) and end at night on the second day (Sunday).
 If you are not traveling on those two days, fear not, as I am going to provide an alternative itinerary in another post.

 *Also, for incredible food you don’t want to miss out on, see this post.